Approved by the president

 UPD shall be responsible for sharing urgent messages, to the extent practicable, through emails to all SUNY Oneonta email accounts as described in the Policy Elaboration above.

-Emergency Alert Notification form (SUNY Oneonta NY-Alert registration form)
+Emergency Alert Notification form (SUNY Oneonta O-Alert registration form)